 Hawkins went to the Steelers (4th round, pick 123) and spent the season on IR.
 Daryl Worley went much earlier than I would have thought (3rd round to the Panthers), but had a really solid rookie campaign and should be a factor on the Carolina defense in the future.
 Reynolds was drafted by the Ravens in the 6th round, and spent most of his season on the Practice Squad.
 Cajuste was signed by the Packers during the season and will have a chance to compete for a roster spot next season.

 In review, a General Manager’s job is not easy.
 Some players come in with great tape and measurables and just don’t pan out.
 Sometimes you have a great player on your board (Deion Jones), and they get drafted before your pick.
 And sometimes you try to fill needs and end up missing out on a player who could have made a big impact (Jordan Howard).
 Looking back on some of the mistakes of the past can help us all to remember that Ted Thompson needs to consider scheme fit and player development to get the most out of the 2017 draft, in order for the Packers to get back to the Super Bowl.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig